-The following agreement has be en made on between the parties below: 1.
-That the Owner holds the tran- below, as documented in the atta • described in the table 2.
-That the Owner testifies that to or encroachers and not subject to e de escribed in the table below is free of squatters 3.
-That the Owner agrees to transaction asset for the construction of sfer through sale for the benefi e to the Recipient Comm nunity of the public at large this asset for the construction of funded l by a JSIF grant.
-Type of Asset transferred to the Community pti on of Asset Agreed sale price in Jamaican Dollars Residential or Agricultural land Area in m 2 : House/structure to be demolished Type and Area m 2 : Trees or crops affected Other asset 4.
-That the Owner has received above. compensation ag gair nst the transfer of this s asset as per the table 5.
-That the Recipient shall const possible precautions to avoid da 6.
-That both the parties agree the be public premises. at the so co onstructed/developed shall 7.
-That the provisions of this agr reement will cor ne i into force from the d ate of signing of this deed.
-Name of Owner: Name of CBO Chairperson: Signature of Owner: Signature of CBO Chairperson: Name of Witness: Name of CBO Treasurer: Signature of Witness: Signature of CBO Treasurer:
+The following agreement has been made on between the parties below:

+1. That the Owner holds the transferable right of the land/structure/asset described in the table below, as documented in the attached proof of ownership.

+2. That the Owner testifies that the land/structure described in the table below is free of squatters or encroachers and not subject to other claims.

+3. That the Owner agrees to transfer through sale to the Recipient Community of for the benefit of the community and the public at large this asset for the construction of funded by a JSIF grant.

+4. That the Owner has received compensation against the transfer of this asset as per the table above.

+5. That the Recipient shall construct and develop the and take all possible precautions to avoid damage to adjacent land/structure/other assets.

+6. That both the parties agree that the so constructed/developed shall be public premises.

+7. That the provisions of this agreement will come into force from the date of signing of this deed.

+Name of CBO Chairperson:

+Signature of CBO Chairperson:

+Name of CBO Treasurer:

+Signature of CBO Treasurer: